- >>African Holocaust

 IMPACT ON JUDGEMENT

 No matter what you give a destroyed people they will use it as part of their destruction.
-If you pour in water—they will drown themselves.
+If you pour them water—they will drown themselves.
 If you give them a rope—they will hang themselves with it.

 Mental slavery is a medical disease it impacts the part of the brain that controls judgment.
 So the subject is incapable of seeing and exploiting opportunities which are in his or her interest.
 This is why no matter what is provided they rather play victim that go for liberation.
 They do not understand an opportunity so it is squandered.